-The average admission length is approximately one to two years, following this time it is hoped that you will have been moved to a more suitable setting, whether that be towards a low secure ward or a community setting.
+The average admission length of time spent on Swift ward is approximately one to two years.
+At the end of this time, depending on each patient’s situation, it is hoped that you will be moved to a more suitable setting within your recovery journey – whether that be towards a low secure ward or a community setting.

 Philosophy of care

 Swift ward is committed to providing safe and kind care.
 We aspire to help meet individual needs, considering each patient’s lifestyle and background, whilst working towards the aims of the CHIME principles (connectedness, hope, identity, meaning and empowerment).

 Swift ward focuses on rehabilitation, supporting the development of skills to aid activities of daily living.

 We aim to improve quality of life by promoting choice, dignity, independence and the right to individuality within a least restrictive environment.
 We will whenever possible, empower patients to meet their own individual needs and goals, enabling them to reach their full potential.

 Swift ward has a seven-day activity programme.
 This programme has been co-created by ward staff and patients and is based on individual patient needs.

 Our activities on the ward can include cards, cooking, games and more.
 If you have any interests or hobbies, please discuss these with staff and we can consider if they can be incorporated into the session.

 We provide three meals per day, always with a variety of choice.
 The weekly menus are on display in the dining room and alternate each week.
 You are also able to have your own snacks.